lorrli274/next/courses/original/Database Fundamentals/Activities/Intermediate Queries/03-Grouping Data.md

          ON p.id = pe.project_id;
 ```

-That returns the number of hours for all projects and doesn't display which project had how many hours.
-This will:
+It returns the number of hours for all projects and doesn't display which project had how many hours.
+However, this query will:

 ```sql
 SELECT p.name,